ksamuel/Pyped/README.md

 It is mainly used for processing that you want to apply to the whole stdin.

-If you use this option, your expression MUST result in an iterable for which each call to `next()` return an object convertible to unicode, as unicode will be called on it.
+If you use this option, your expression should result in an iterable for which each call to `next()` return an object convertible to unicode, as unicode will be called on it.

 E.G::

-    $ ls /etc/ | tail | py -i "['-'.join(x)]"
+    $ ls /etc/ | tail | ./pyped.py -i "['-'.join(i.strip() for i in x)]"
     wordpress-wpa_supplicant-X11-xdg-xml-xul-ext-xulrunner-1.9.2-y-ppa-manager.conf-zsh-zsh_command_not_found

+If you don't return an iterable, it will be printed as is.

 -b
 **